YingLiu4203/old-dev-blog/_posts/2017-11-15-rxjs-notes.md

 ```

 Oberserables are lightweight and inexpensive to create.
 They have built-in capabilitys for disposal and cancellation via the `unsubscribe()` method.
 Use `Rx.Observable.create` to return a function that is called when the `unsubscribe()` method of the observable is called.

+## 3 Time Management
+Functions that deal with time are inherently impure because time is global to the entire applicatonand forever changing.
+JavaScript functions like `Data.now()` and `Math.random()` are impure because their returns are inconsistent.
+An async event brings two challenges:
+* It may or may not happen in the future.
+* It's conditional that it depends on the result of a previous task.

+Callbacks and event handlers have implicit timing in the process.

+### 3.1 Timing Methods
+The `Rx.Observable.timer(offset)` creates an observable that will emit a single event after a given period of time.
+Similarly, `interval(span)` emits a sequnece of natural numbers starting from 0 at the fixed interval.
+They also accept an additional `scheduler` parameter that makes testing easy.
+The `timeInterval()` instance method gives both a count as well as the time intervals between two events.
+The `delay(offset)` time shifts the entire observable sequence.

+There are two important characteristics of RxJS timing:
+* Each operator only affects the propagatin of an event, not its creation.
+* Time operators act sequentially.

+`debounceTime(period)` triggers only if a certian period has passed without it being call.
+The last value will be emitted.

+`throttleTiem(period)` emits at most once every period.

+### 3.2 Buffering
+`buffer(closingObservable)` buffers data until a closing observable emits an event.

+`bufferCount(number)` buffers the number of events.

+`bufferTime(period)` buffers for a specific period.

+`bufferWhen(selector)` buffers when the selector call emits a value.